twittyc/dynamic_lighting/README.md

 🔹 Customize fade delay and dimming duration

 ## 🔍 Troubleshooting
+`dynamic_lighting.py` will log to the AppDaemon addon logs to aid in troubleshooting.

 ❌ Lights don’t turn on?
 - Check if lux levels are above the threshold (input_number.lux_threshold).
 - Ensure presence sensor state is "on".